-The Sentencing Council has today (9 June 2021) published a consultation to revise and update sentencing guidelines for domestic, non-domestic and aggravated burglary offences in England and Wales, following evaluation of the current guidelines (link) that came into force in 2012.
+The Sentencing Council has today (9 June 2021) published a consultation (external link, opens in a new tab) to revise and update sentencing guidelines for domestic, non-domestic and aggravated burglary offences in England and Wales, following evaluation of the current guidelines (link) that came into force in 2012.

 The proposed guidelines introduce new middle categories for both culpability and harm factors, to allow judges and magistrates greater flexibility in deciding on an appropriate sentence.

 The Council will also update the format of the guidelines to reflect the stepped approach used in recent sentencing guidelines and to make some minor changes to wording and placement of factors.
 We are asking people for their views on the proposed guidelines.
 The consultation is open until 1 September 2021.

 - domestic burglary (section 9, Theft Act 1968) (external link, opens in a new tab)

 - non-domestic burglary, (section 9, Theft Act 1968) (external link, opens in a new tab)